Steven-xzr/ArrayBot/README.md

 # ArrayBot

-The code is currently under construction.
+The README doc is currently under construction.